mlocati/mlocati.github.io/_articles/my-php-development-environment.md

 Remaining in _your_ copy of the repository, locate the green button labeled `Clone or download`.
 If the URL shown in the textbox starts with `https://`, hit the link `Use SSH`.
-Finally hit the the _Copy to clipboard_ button (or manually copy the text in the textbox).
+Finally hit the _Copy to clipboard_ button (or manually copy the text in the textbox).

 Now you have to choose where you want to save your repository in your local PC.
 I usually place all my websites under `C:\Dev\Web`: browse to that folder, right-click inside it and choose `Git Clone...`.